Universal energy-space localization and stable quantum phases against time-dependent perturbations: Energy-space localization

-As the leakage bound is controlled by total variations of $H(t)$, it is invariant under any monotonic rescaling of any part of the evolution time.
-Thus, it is straightforward to reduce Theorem~\ref{thm:Energy-local} to static perturbations $H=H_0+V_0$.
-In this scenario, a common problem is to study the properties of the eigenstates of $H$ in the eigenbasis of $H_0$, which is often easier to handle.
+As the leakage bound is controlled by the total variation of $H(t)$, it is invariant under any monotonic rescaling of any part of the evolution time.
+Thus, it is straightforward to reduce Theorem~\ref{thm:Energy-local} to static perturbations $H=H_0+V_0$, which is sketched in Methods~B (\ref{methods:staticReduce}).
+In this scenario, a common task is to study the properties of the eigenstates of $H$ in the {\it unperturbed} eigenbasis of $H_0$, which is often easier to handle.
+We consider the following general static case: